Starcounter/Docs/guides/typed-json/json-data-bindings/README.md

 }
 ```
 Now, the code will compile successfully because it is explicitly described that the `Age` property will not be bound.
 This is further described in the section "Opt-out of Bindings".

-### Rules when bindings are created
-1. If a code-behind file exists, a property is searched for there.
-2. If a property was not found in the code-behind or no code-behind exists, a property in the data object is searched for.
-3. If no property was found in steps 1 and 2 and the binding is set to `Auto`, the property will be unbound.
-If binding was set to `Bound` an exception will be raised.